 Factor X deficiency is diagnosed through a blood test called a factor X assay.
 The test measures the activity of factor X in your blood.
 Tell your doctor if you are taking any medications or have any other diseases or conditions before taking this test.

-Your doctor may order other tests that are not specific to factor X but measure the time it takes for your blood to clot.
+Your doctor may order other tests not specific to factor X but measure the time it takes for your blood to clot.
 These include:

 - prothrombin time (PT) test, which determines how long it takes plasma (the liquid part of blood) to clot.
-It measures the response of some of the coagulation factors, including factor X.
+It measures the response of some coagulation factors, including factor X.

 - partial thromboplastin time, which also determines clotting time but measures the response of the other coagulation factors not covered by a PT test.
 The two tests are often done together.